clearwest/coding-standards/docs/javascript/js-coding-standards.md

 ### “Yoda” Conditions

-One area we disagree with the Wordpress standard is Yoda Conditions... we'd prefer you didn't use them.
+An area we disagree with the WordPress standard is Yoda Conditions... we'd prefer that you did NOT use them.
 It's easier to read conditionals in the normal order `if ( something === true )`, just remember to use the correct number of equals signs.

 ### Iteration